-Apart from the substantive remarks presented above, the Commission would like to draw the attention of the DEA, to some other elements of the submitted Plans, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 4(6)(i) to (iii), but which may provide useful guidance to the Competent Authority for future amendments of the Plans.
+Apart from the substantive remarks presented above, the Commission would like to draw the attention of the DEA, to some other elements of the submitted Plans, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 4(6)(b) (i) to (iii), but which may provide useful guidance to the Competent Authority for future amendments of the Plans.

-- The PAP does not directly link the list of preventive measures to the risk scenarios developed in the Risk Assessment.
-Adding such link would allow the quantitative assessment of the possible impacts of the measures proposed and would increase the reliability of the PAP. - The identification of measures and actions in the EP to be taken to mitigate the potential impact of a gas supply disruption on the supply of electricity generated from gas would also further improve the plan. - The cooperation with other relevant Member States in the development of preparatory and mitigating measures in case of a crisis is of key importance to maximize national supply security.
+- The identification of measures and actions in the EP to be taken to mitigate the potential impact of a gas supply disruption on the supply of electricity generated from gas and how the transmission system operator copes with gas-fired power plants in any of the crisis levels would also further improve the plan. - The cooperation with other relevant Member States in the development of preparatory and mitigating measures in case of a crisis is of key importance to maximize national supply security.
 The Commission welcomes in this respect the ongoing co-operation with Sweden.
-However, given the fact that gas deliveries from Germany are expected to increase in several crisis scenarios the co-operation with Germany and resulting measures should be described in more detail.
+However, given the fact that gas deliveries from Germany are expected to increase in several crisis scenarios, the co-operation with Germany and resulting measures should be described in more detail.
+Also taking into account that the EP was consulted with Germany, while the PAP was not. - A clear guideline regarding the classification of balancing tools as being market or non-market based is recommended.

-&lt;sup>3 See in this respect also Article 5(3) of the Regulation (underlining the need to take into account the impact of measures).
+See in this respect also Article 5(3) of the Regulation (underlining the need to take into account the impact of measures).